| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 Logical value whether the plotting should be done at all (in case returned values are needed). |

 Invisible return of a matrix of coordinates.
-If breakAtDateline = TRUE
+If breakAtDateline = TRUE, then NA missing values

 will be inserted between coordinates where the lines cross the dateline.